ege-kaya/gmproject/README.md

 * pickle
 * tqdm

+You must download the learned model parameters from the following link and put these under the subdirectory ``models`` in the same directory as ``testbench.ipynb``: https://drive.google.com/drive/folders/1datMe52uMlDHtTKbOooFJP5esqUNZD5f?usp=share_link.
+I was not able to upload these to GitHub because they were too large.

 The following files were used only for training, if you would like to see the training code, you can check them out but running them is not advised:
 * ``gan_s1_CelebA.py``
 * ``gan_s2_CelebA.py``